pmndrs/zustand/docs/migrations/migrating-to-v4.md

 to `combine`, `devtools`, or `subscribeWithSelector`, no migration is required.

+If you are,
-If you are passing any type parameters, remove them as they are inferred automatically.
+remove all the type parameters, as they are inferred automatically.

 ## `persist`